 Proper and consistent timing of the 24 hour day when you will fall asleep and wake will help you follow your schedule.

-Your body and mind demand proper rest and restoration to be active and alert on a certain time.
+Your body and mind demand proper rest and restoration to be active and alert at a certain time.

 2. Stages of Sleep